stingram/SFND_3D_Object_Tracking/README.md

 ![Final TTC estimation](results/ttc_estimation.png)

 This projects implements a Time-to-Collision (TTC) processing pipeline that would be part of a collision avoidance system on a self-driving vehicle.
-It makes TTCs estimates based on measurements from Lidar and Radar sensors.
+It makes TTC estimates based on measurements from Lidar and Radar sensors.
 This pipeline implements the following:
-- OpenCV keypoint detectors descriptors
+- OpenCV keypoint detectors/descriptors
 - Object detection using a pre-trained YOLO DNN on COCO dataset (training included images of vehicles)
 - Methods to track objects of interest by matching keypoints and corresponding bounding boxes across successive images
 - Associating regions in a camera image with lidar points in 3D space

 The flowchart illustrates the TTC processing pipeline.
-Blocks in the orange rectangle use read images from an XYZ camera, detect, extract, and match relevant keypoints.
-In the blue box and downstream, Lidar points are cropped nd clustered cropped, while objects detected with the YOLO deep neural network from the camera are matched the corrsponding lidar point cloud.
+Blocks in the orange rectangle include reading images from an Point Grey Flea 2 camera, detecting, extracting, and matching relevant keypoints.
+In the blue box and downstream, Lidar points are cropped and clustered, while objects detected with the YOLO deep neural network from the camera are matched the corrsponding lidar point cloud.
 These clusters of lidar points and keypoints are tracked across frames by considering the strength of keypoint correspondences within their bounding boxes.
-Finally, a robust estimation of time-to-collision (TTC) is performed with data from both the lidar and camera sensors.
+Finally, a statistically robust estimation of the TTC is performed with data from both the lidar and camera sensors.

 <img src="images/course_code_structure.png" width="779" height="414" />